Search Filters

 Outcomes Of Arthroscopic Latarjet As A Revision Procedure For Treatment Of Recurrent Anterior Shoulder Instability After Failed Arthroscopic Bankart Repair.
 A Case Series

-Lika Dzidzishvili, MD, SPAIN Claudio Calvo Palma, MD, PhD, CHILE María Valencia Mora, MD, PhD, SPAIN Antonio Foruria, MD, PhD, SPAIN Emilio Calvo, MD, PhD, MBA, SPAIN
+Lika Dzidzishvili, MD, PhD, SPAIN Claudio Calvo Palma, MD, PhD, CHILE María Valencia Mora, MD, PhD, SPAIN Antonio Foruria, MD, PhD, SPAIN Emilio Calvo, MD, PhD, MBA, SPAIN

 Hospital Universitario Fundación Jiménez Díaz, Madrid, SPAIN